njaremko/liveview-rust/README.md

 and let the client calculate the diff, instead of sending only diffs to client and letting them apply the change.

 What works?
-  - We click, text input, and submit events are send to server and template is re-rendered and sent to client, then morphdom applies the change to the dom.
+  - Click, text input, and submit events are sent to server and the template is re-rendered and sent to client, then morphdom applies the change to the dom.
   - Build on Actix-Web at the moment, potentially working with Rocket at some point as well.